sylvaticus/BetaML.jl/docs/paper/revision/reviewer1_r1.md

 2. "To help beginners, many parameters and functions have pretty longer but more explicit names than usual.
-For example the Dense layer is a DenseLayer, the RBF kernel is radialKernel, etc."
+For example the Dense layer is a DenseLayer, the RBF kernel is radial_kernel, etc."

 3. "While avoiding the problem of “reinventing the wheel”, the wrapping level unin- tentionally introduces some complications for